recetasdemama/wordpress/wp-content/plugins/yarpp-experiments/readme.txt

 3. Dingus

 == Changelog ==

+= 0.8 =
+* Updated for updated `stats` method in YARPP 3.5.4b2

+= 0.7 =
+* Update jQuery rangeinput code; fix CSS
+* Require `stats` method, implemented in YARPP 3.5.4b1
+* Fix a bug where computation would die prematurely

 = 0.6 =
 * Added nonce for cache flushing... now requires YARPP 3.4.1b6 for cache flushing to work